So, you’re thinking of visiting Kutaisi Georgia? Are you looking for some insider tips and a helpful guide on what to do in Kutaisi?

 Georgia was a republic of the Soviet Union between 1921 and 1991, at which point it became an independent state.
 And while the world has changed greatly in the 30 years since independence, the influence of the Soviet Union can still be felt in Kutaisi today.

 Kutaisi is one of the oldest cities in the world.
 In fact, it has been continuously inhabited for around 4000 years.
-Today, Kutaisi has a population of around 140,000 people.
+Today, the city has a population of around 140,000 people.

-Kutaisi also sits on relatively flat land between mountains to both the north and south.
-These mountains protect Kutaisi from the harsh winter weather coming south from Russia and from the extreme heat of the summer from Turkey.
+Kutaisi Georgia also sits on relatively flat land between mountains to both the north and south.
+These mountains protect the city from the harsh winter weather coming south from Russia and from the extreme heat of the summer from Turkey.
 As such, Kutaisi enjoys relatively mild weather all year round.
 But, is still near to ski resorts that make it popular in the winter months.

 Georgia is growing increasingly popular as a tourist destination.
 Between 2015 and 2019 the number of international visitors grew by 50% from 6 million to 9 million annually.
 And most of those visitors arrived either by air or through the land borders.